The Swinging Blue Jeans: Career

 In early 1966, Terry Sylvester from The Escorts replaced Ellis, who had shared songwriting duties with Ray Ennis.
 The band drifted into a middle of the road direction which failed to bring them any success.
 In 1967, the band's producer Ridley decided to try and transform Ennis into a solo star, cutting the disc "Tremblin'" with session musicians and backing vocals by Madeline Bell and Kiki Dee, but it was ultimately released under the band's name.
 Also in that year the band went to a five-piece unit with the introduction of another member from The Escorts, bass player Mike Gregory, with Braid moving on to keyboards.
 Sylvester left at the end of 1968 to replace Graham Nash in The Hollies.
 The band eventually retired to the cabaret circuit.

+Drummer Ian McGee settled down in Stockholm and was replaced in 1980 by John Ryan (see also Liverpool Express).
+During the band's tour of Australia and New Zealand in 1983, John met his future wife and emigrated later that year.
+John arranged for his pal, Phil Thompson (Champagne), to take his place.

 Early in 1999, Alan Lovell deputised for guitarist Colin Manley due to his deteriorating health.
 Manley died in April 1999 and Lovell became a permanent member of the band as lead guitarist/vocalist.
 When Les Braid died in 2005, Peter Oakman took over on bass guitar/vocals.

-At the end of The Solid Silver Sixties tour in May 2010, Ray Ennis officially retired, announcing his retirement on radio and to the general public.
+At the end of The Solid Silver Sixties tour in May 2010, Ray Ennis, the last remaining original member, officially retired, announcing his retirement on radio and to the general public.
 During and prior to the tour, Ennis offered Lovell the opportunity to continue with the band under the name "The Swinging Blue Jeans".
 Initially Lovell declined but subsequently registered the trademark of the name "The Swinging Blue Jeans" without Ray Ennis's knowledge.
-Phil Thompson (drums) was unable to continue with band for personal reasons so, in June 2010, two new musicians joined, Graham Hollingworth (drums) and Jeff Bannister (keyboards/vocals).

 Ennis then decided to challenge Lovell for the ownership of the trademark but a Court decision ruled that Lovell had exclusive legal rights to the name.
 A subsequent appeal was lodged but was also dismissed.
 Meanwhile, Ennis came out of retirement to make occasional appearances with another band under the name "Ray Ennis's Blue Jeans".
 The Swinging Blue Jeans continue to perform today, with no original members, under the leadership of Lovell.